-At one point, I thought homeschooling was for crazy, overprotective parents.
-And while my husband would attest to my craziness - and I definitely could be classified as overprotective – I never saw our family taking that route.
+At some point in life, I had the perception that homeschooling was for crazy and overprotective parents.
+And while my husband can confirm my craziness and he can classify me as overprotective, I never imagined myself taking that route.

-But despite my own downfalls, we landed in home school.
+But despite my earlier fears, we finally landed in home school.

-What I feared would be a disadvantage – it has been one of the biggest blessings.
+And what I always feared would be such a disadvantage has become one of the biggest blessings.

-So, in a way, I am glad to be a social screw up.
-If I had it all together, God would have less room to work.
-But as it is, I know that I can’t take credit for the beautiful changes in my kids.
-And, I have to say, I would rather be a screw up than miss the incredible work God is clearly doing in their lives.
+So, in a way, I’m glad I am that mom who defied what’s societal norm.
+If I would have just adhered to what society expects, then I would have reduced the room for God to manifest himself.
+But right now, I solely can’t take all the credit for the lovely changes in my children.
+And I would have to say I’d rather choose to be different than miss out on the great work God is already doing in their lives.

-And I have also come to terms with what everyone else already knew.
-I am that crazy and overprotective home school mom.
+I have come to accept what everyone else already knows.
+I am the crazy and overprotective home school teacher/mom.